Student Accommodation Costs UK 2026/27

 - Most popular for first years

-- Bills, Wi-Fi & insurance included
+- Bills, WiFi and insurance included

-- Contracts: 38–51 weeks
+- Contracts: 38 to 51 weeks

-- On or near campus location
+- On or near campus

-PBSA (en-suite)
+PBSA en-suite

 - Modern facilities, city-centre locations

-- All-inclusive pricing common
+- All-inclusive pricing standard

-- Gym, cinema rooms, study spaces
+- Gym, study spaces, cinema rooms

 - More expensive than halls

-Shared House (HMO)
+Shared house (HMO)

-- Most popular for 2nd year+
+- Most popular from second year

 - More space and independence